 P.S.
 The cartoon diaries and the photo albums get updated on a fairly regular basis.
 If you want to peek into New Zealand often, yes, there is a way to get updates.

 Take your time and click through some of the albums.
-At the bottom of each album, you’ll find a subscribe button.
-When you’re ready to subscribe, click on the button and a zany newsletter will show up on a monthly basis.
+At the bottom of each album, you’ll find a link to subscribe and a zany newsletter will show up on a monthly basis.